kirilradkov14/presale-contract/README.md

 - Customizable presale parameters
 - Whitelisting functionality
-- Automatic liquidity pool creation on Uniswap V2
+- Automatic pair creation and liquification on Uniswap V2
-- Option to burn or refund unsold tokens<
+- Option to burn or refund unsold tokens
 - Supports cancellation and refunds